-Mr. Haidari has represented Afghanistan in numerous bilateral and multilateral meetings, as well as international summits, conferences, forums, and seminars to discuss the country’s stabilization, reconstruction, and development processes, in partnership with the international community.
-He is a visiting Research Fellow at the Observer Research Foundation (ORF) and a member of the editorial board of the Diplomatist Magazine in New Delhi.
-Mr. Haidari is also a visiting Research Fellow at the Afghan Institute for Strategic Studies in Kabul, and was a Senior Research Fellow at the Delhi Policy Group from 2015-2016.
+Mr. Haidari has represented Afghanistan in numerous bilateral and multilateral meetings, as well as international summits, conferences, forums, and seminars to discuss the country’s stabilization, reconstruction, peace and development processes, in partnership with the international community.
+He is a Senior International Security Fellow at the New America in Washington-DC; a Research Fellow at the Afghan Institute for Strategic Stutides (AISS) in Kabul; a Visiting Fellow at the Observer Research Foundation (ORF) in New Delhi where he was also a member of the editorial board of the Diplomatist Magazine and a Senior Research Fellow at the Delhi Policy Group (DPG) during 2015-2016.
 In addition, he is a blog-contributor at the Center for Public Diplomacy, University of Southern California.

-Mr. Haidari has consistently engaged in traditional and public diplomacy in order to maintain international focus on and support for the stabilization and reconstruction of Afghanistan.
-He has lectured on Afghanistan and regional security issues at many public and academic forums.
-Mr. Haidari is also an author, whose writings have appeared in The Hindu, The Diplomat, The Diplomatist, The Foreign Policy, The Washington Post, The National, Eurasia Review, The Pioneer, The New York Times, The Washington Times, The Outlook Magazine, San Francisco Chronicle, The Boston Globe, The Baltimore Sun, Asia Times, Korea Times, The National, Diplomatic Courier, Diplomatic Traffic, The Washington Diplomat, EurasiaNet, Central Asia Newswire, and others.
+Mr. Haidari has consistently engaged in traditional and public diplomacy in order to maintain international focus on and support for the stabilization and sustainable development of Afghanistan.
+He has lectured on Afghanistan, regional and global security issues at many public and academic forums.
+Mr. Haidari is also a writer, whose writings have appeared in The Hindu, The Diplomat, The Diplomatist, The Foreign Policy, The Washington Post, The National, Eurasia Review, The Pioneer, The New York Times, The Washington Times, The Outlook Magazine, San Francisco Chronicle, The Boston Globe, The Baltimore Sun, Asia Times, Korea Times, The National, Diplomatic Courier, Diplomatic Traffic, The Washington Diplomat, EurasiaNet, Central Asia Newswire, and others.
 In addition, Mr. Haidari has discussed Afghanistan and regional affairs on international TV and radio shows, including CNN, CNN-IBN, Doordarshan News, Al Jazeera, BBC, VOA, CSPAN, NPR, Alhurra, TOLONews, and others.

 Mr. Haidari is internationally educated in the United States, Switzerland, and Afghanistan.
 He holds a Master of Arts in Security Studies (Concentration: International Security & Development) from the Georgetown University Edmund A. Walsh School of Foreign Service in Washington DC; and a Bachelor of Arts in Political Science and International Relations from Wabash College in Indiana.
-During 2002-2003, Mr. Haidari was a Fellow in Foreign Service at the Georgetown University Institute for the Study of Diplomacy, and holds advanced certificates in International Affairs and Refugee & Humanitarian Emergencies from the University.
+During 2002-2003, Mr. Haidari was a Fellow in Foreign Service at Georgetown University, and holds advanced certificates in International Affairs and Refugee & Humanitarian Emergencies from the University.

 Mr. Haidari is the recipient of many public and academic awards, including: The Fredrick J. Urbaska Civic Service Award, National Association of Wabash Men (NAWM), Indiana, 2011; The Pedro Arrupe, S.J., Award, Georgetown University, Washington, D.C., 2003; The Fellowship in Foreign Service Award; Georgetown University, Washington DC, 2002; The International Merit Award, Wabash College, Indiana, 1997; and The F. Michael Cassel Award; Wabash College Political Science Department, Indiana, 1999.
 The life and achievements of Mr. Haidari have been publicly recognized and featured in the following publications: The Hindu (December 2013), The Journal Review (December 2008), Indiana Daily Student (August 2007), The Washington Diplomat (January 2007), The Wabash Magazine (Fall 2005), The Georgetown University Office of Alumni & University Relations Newsletter (August 2002), The Wabash Magazine (Summer 2001), and The Bachelor (October 1998).